Why Embark Technology Inc. (EMBK)’s Most Recent Report Reveals Some Hints About Its Future

 EMBK’s Market Performance

-EMBK stocks went up by 3.52% for the week, with a monthly drop of -53.66% and a quarterly performance of -91.23%, while its annual performance rate touched -94.26%.
-The volatility ratio for the week stands at 10.44% while the volatility levels for the past 30 days are set at 15.08% for Embark Technology Inc. The simple moving average for the period of the last 20 days is -14.19% for EMBK stocks with a simple moving average of -90.23% for the last 200 days.
+EMBK stocks went down by -8.82% for the week, with a monthly drop of -52.85% and a quarterly performance of -91.46%, while its annual performance rate touched -95.00%.
+The volatility ratio for the week stands at 9.07% while the volatility levels for the past 30 days are set at 13.48% for Embark Technology Inc. The simple moving average for the period of the last 20 days is -17.60% for EMBK stocks with a simple moving average of -91.30% for the last 200 days.

 Analysts’ Opinion of EMBK